brendo1001/brendo1001.github.io/miscellanea/index.md

 ## Music
 -----

 I like music for all moods.
-Checkout some of my radio stations on [Pandora](https://www.pandora.com/)
+Checkout some of my curated radio stations on [Pandora](https://www.pandora.com/)

 ### Melodious Masterpieces